 In many ways, a holistic approach to addiction treatment is a perfect fit for Christians suffering from alcoholism and drug addiction.
 But how do you choose the right holistic Christian addiction treatment program?
 And how can you tell when you’re actually suffering from addiction?

 To obtain a thorough understanding of what differentiates a holistic Christian addiction treatment program from a program that’s not holistic—or, alternately, not Christian—you’ll have to become familiar with those terms.
 “Holistic” refers to “holism” or “holistic medicine”, which can be concisely described as a comprehensive form of care that considers a patient’s physical, mental, emotional, and spiritual needs to provide a total state of wellness.
 In recent years, holism has been misconceived as being related to “New Age medicine”, but that’s not actually the case.
-When a person receives holistic care, they receive almost the same type of treatments that a person would expect from non-holistic care, but with a preference for alternative forms of treatment—acupuncture, biofeedback, massage therapy—and an added emphasis on a patient’s spiritual needs.
+When a person receives holistic care, they receive almost the same type of treatments that a person would expect from non-holistic care, but with an added emphasis on a patient’s spiritual needs.
 In an addiction treatment program, this means that a variety of holistic forms of treatment have been included in or made available as part of a patient’s comprehensive recovery curriculum.

 Meanwhile, a Christian addiction treatment program is exactly as it sounds: An addiction treatment program that’s tailored to the specific needs of Christians who have developed addictions to alcohol and drugs.
 It was once said that an addiction occurs when a person looks for meaning and fulfillment in the wrong places, so a Christian program is intended to help patients reconnect with God and strengthen their faith as a means of reinforcing their recoveries.
 By incorporating the Christian ideology into a clinical treatment program, patients are able to simultaneously break their physical dependencies to alcohol and drugs through holistic detox, address their mental and physical needs through therapy and counseling, and find spiritual fulfillment by reconnecting with their faiths, all in one holistic Christian treatment program.

 When you consider the perspectives of holistic and Christian forms of care, it’s obvious that the two approaches would be complementary when incorporated into a single addiction treatment program.
 A holistic approach is a comprehensive form of addiction recovery that addresses the mind, body and spirit, and by incorporating a Christian perspective into the spiritual component of holistic, you get the best of both worlds.
-These programs often offer holistic treatments like acupuncture, massage therapy, and forms of experiential therapies like art and music therapy, but while also offering religious services, scripture-based twelve-step literature, Bible study groups, and many other features unique to Christian programs.
+These programs often offer holistic treatments like like art and music therapy, but while also offering religious services, scripture-based twelve-step literature, Bible study groups, and many other features unique to Christian programs.

 of addiction rehab centers revealed that a third had some form of holistic treatment.